-I subscribed to the "Toy Shop" a monthly newspaper (before they went to their glossy magazine format) that featured classified ads for all types of collectible toys.
+I subscribed to the "Toy Shop" a monthly newspaper (a now defunct publication) that featured classified ads for all types of collectible toys.
 One month in the early 90's I noticed an ad in the back stating "Build your own Lost in Space Robot".
-They are selling the B9 Robot Torso and promised more parts.
+They were selling the B9 Robot Torso and promised more parts.
 I never sent away for information but I always remembered that ad.
 Years later in the late 90's, while surfing the internet I began the search.
-This was back when the internet was no more than plain looking web pages with animated gif's.
+This was back when the internet was no more than plain looking web pages with those over-used animated gif's.
 What I was surprised to find was a small group of people who had banded together with a common goal, to build their own Lost in Space robot, the B9 Robot.
 I was hooked.
 I did months of research on what drawings were available and what parts people were making themselves or buying from others.
-I contacted someone who had a torso mold taken from the original robot and placed my order.
+I contacted someone who had a torso mold made from the original robot and placed my order.